Afaf-wasili/ComputationalCourse/Tutorial/C++ROOT/README.md

-fill2DHistogram.cpp: this is how to plot two histograms on the same pad in 2D: Done fill2DHistogramsigbk.cpp: this is how to plot two histograms in tree as leaves on the same pad in 2D: Done ratioplotCL.cpp: confidence level: not yet
+fill2DHistogram.cpp: this is how to plot two histograms on the same pad in 2D: Done fill2DHistogramsigbk.cpp: this is how to plot two histograms in tree as leaves on the same pad in 2D: Done ratioplotCL.cpp: confidence level: Done

-sigbk.cpp:plot two histograms in same canvas using root file includes tree and leaves: Done sigbkeff.cpp: Done sigbkeffpu.cpp: sigbkeffpuproduct.cpp:
+sigbk.cpp:plot two histograms in same canvas using root file includes tree and leaves: Done sigbkeff.cpp: Done sigbkeffpu.cpp: sigbkeffpuproduct.cpp:  Done how to read txt file and plotting the data using the ROOT: readtxt.cpp

 This is Gussian equation with plot: https://en.wikipedia.org/wiki/Normal_distribution